• Amazonas

 Regional Focus

 Our work takes place in remote Awajún territories in northern Peru.
-These mountain corridors and river systems hold high biodiversity but limited baseline data.
+These mountain corridors and river systems contain significant biodiversity but remain relatively under-documented scientifically.

-These landscapes are changing gradually.
+Across these landscapes, gradual changes are unfolding.
 Hunting pressure shifts.
 Climate patterns vary.
-Wildlife redistributes.
+Wildlife redistributes across elevations.
 Younger generations move across the land differently than their grandparents did.

-In regions where long-term baseline data are limited, careful documentation today can become tomorrow’s reference point.
-This record strengthens future scientific reference.
+In regions where long-term baseline data are limited, careful documentation today may become an important reference for future environmental understanding.

 river